Arun-g03/Sticky-Notes---Wallpaper-Engine-Wallpaper/README.md

 The wallpaper includes several customizable properties in Wallpaper Engine:

 - **Scheme Color**: Changes the overall theme color
-- **Default Note Color**: Sets the default color for new notes
+- **Default Note Color**: Sets the default color for new notes (hex format: #RRGGBB)
-- **Show Instructions**: Toggle the instruction panel visibility
-- **Auto Save**: Enable/disable automatic saving of notes
+- **Maximum Notes**: Sets the maximum number of notes allowed (1-20)

 ## Technical Details

 - Built with vanilla JavaScript (no external dependencies)
-- Uses Wallpaper Engine's properties system for data persistence
+- Uses localStorage for data persistence (works in any browser)
+- Configurable via Wallpaper Engine properties (default color, max notes)
+- Supports unlimited notes with full persistence (position, text, color, size)
+- Hex color format for consistent color handling
 - Virtual keyboard with predictive text using a comprehensive word list
 - Responsive design that works on any resolution
 - Screen boundary detection to avoid taskbar and edges
 - Optimized for performance with smooth animations
 - Compatible with Wallpaper Engine's HTML wallpaper format
+- Fallback to localStorage when Wallpaper Engine is not available

 ## File Structure